 If you know of more ham sites that should be included, or find broken links, please advise us at email@example.com ASAP.

 Radio Waves Below 22 kHz Renato Romero's eclectic collection of topics pertaining to both manmade and natural radio signals from near DC to the upper end of audibility.
 Includes the VLF Open Lab, and articles by many contributors...some fairly orthodox, and some not.
-Visit: www.vlf.it Available to order in print form or as physical or downloadable CDs with lots of features beyond plain lists, Michael Oexner's North American and European NDB Handbooks, are now updated for 2019 (click link for info in PDF form).
+Visit: www.vlf.it NDB Handbooks Available to order in print form or as physical or downloadable CDs with lots of features beyond plain lists, Michael Oexner's North American and European NDB Handbooks, are now updated for 2020 (click this link for info in PDF form).
 In addition to the two regional versions, Michael now offers a combined Global edition (CD & download only).

 QRSS and WOLF Software